Generate a consistent error message from the result of a try() block.

 result

-Return from a try() block.
+Return value from a try() block.

 err_msg

-Custom error message.
+Optional custom error message.

 prefix